 To jettison historical baggage and mitigate risks, companies can break the data migration process into three steps:

 - Extracting historical Notes records to an archive repository

 - Migrating only necessary data to the new system

-While the first step may seem unnecessary since we could leave the legacy data where it was rather than to extract it, there are a number of reasons legacy applications should be properly retired (see: IBM Notes Application Decommissioning).
-Similarly, using existing backups for longer-term archiving is not a good idea (see: GDPR and IBM Notes Data).
+While the first step may seem unnecessary since we could leave the legacy data where it was rather than to extract it, there are a number of reasons legacy applications should be properly retired (see: Lotus Notes Application Decommissioning).
+Similarly, using existing backups for longer-term archiving is not a good idea.

 Following this process frees developers from the burden of supporting legacy data, which accelerates new application development and data migration.
 New databases will contain only live data, while historical records will be available to authorized users for future reference, especially in the event of litigation or an audit.